clementGOURIOU/benchmark_motorbike/README.md

 by keeping constant the computational load.
 2. FIXEDNORM: in this case the exit norm is fixed.

-The two different options are selected by choosing one of the two configurations files:
+The two different options are selected by choosing one of the two configurations files, where <Method> keyword is selected according to previous Table:

 1.  `system/fvSolution.<Method>.fixedITER`, with a constant number of iteration per time step for the pressure solver, different according to the test-case size.
 The velocity solver is set to 5 iteration per time step for the different test-cases.
 2.  `system/fvSolution.<Method>.fixedNORM`, with a fixed exit norm value of 10^{-4} for the pressure solver.